gracelang/language/spec.md

 #### Examples

     def x = 3 * 100 * 0.01
-    def x : Number = 3
+    def x:Number = 3
-    def x : Number           // Syntax Error: x must be initialised
+    def x:Number           // Syntax Error: x must be initialised

 ### Variables

-Variable introduced with the **`var`** keyword.
+Variable are introduced with the **`var`** keyword.
 Variables can be re-bound to
 new values as often as desired, using an assignment.
-A variable declaration may optionally provide an initial value; if there is not initial value, the variable is *uninitialised*.
+A variable declaration may optionally provide an initial value; if there is no initial value, the variable is *uninitialised* until it is assigned.
 Any attempt to access the value of an uninitialised variable is an error, which may be caught either at run time or at compile time.